Freedom in the Galaxy Revised

 New Unit maintenance costs

-Every budget period (3 turns with a Rebel then an Imperial turn in each), after income is received from Taxation, maintenance must be paid for all units above Militia on both sides.
+Every budget period (3 turns with a Rebel then an Imperial turn in each, increased from 2), after income is received from Taxation, maintenance must be paid for all units above Militia on both sides.
 Consequences for not paying maintenance are listed after the costs themselves.
 The units were are all MC (mega-credits, “force points” in the original game).
 Newly purchased units do not pay maintenance until the following budget period.
 If a unit upgrades, it pays only the maintenance cost it had before the upgrade and for the upgrade itself; any higher maintenance cost is only paid in the following budget period.

-Imperial 1-0 Militia, Rebel 1-0 or 2-1, Up Level 0 PDB – 0 MC, Free
+Imperial 1-0 Militia, Rebel 1-0 or 2-1, Up Level 0 PDB, any Down PDB – 0 MC, Free

-Imperial Patrol, Line, Rebel 2-3 or 4-3, Up Level 1 PDB – 1 MC
+Imperial Patrol, Line, Rebel 2-3, Up Level 1 PDB – 1/2 MC (round fractions up)

-Imperial Veteran, Suicide Squad, Rebel 4-4 Elite, Up Level 2 PDB – 2 MC
+Imperial Veteran, Suicide Squad, Rebel 4-3, Rebel 4-4 Elite, Up Level 2 PDB – 1 MC

-Planetary Stabilizer – 5 MC
+Planetary Stabilizer – 3 MC

 Elites and Veterans that do not pay maintenance downgrade to Imperial Line 3-2, Rebel 2-3.